AppleScript-Library-Project/library-listing/README.md

 At the time of writing, the link gives access to:
 * **BridgePlus** (collection of handlers based on the functionality of ASObjC Runner.app, and commands that support improved bridging between AppleScript and Cocoa)
 * **CalendarLib** (script library for manipulating calendar events without using Calendar.app)
+* **CalendarLib EC** (identical to CalendarLib except it requires El Capitan or later and does not require BridgePlus)
 * **DefaultsLib** (makes it simple to take advantage of the built-in defaults system for storing your scripts' preferences)
 * **Dialog Toolkit** (script library for showing enhanced dialogs)
 * **FileTagsLib** (to retrieve and set file tags)
+* **FileManagerLib** (provides handlers for file management tasks like duplicating, copying, moving, renaming, deleting, and trashing files, etc.)

 Shane also posted three sample libraries to the AppleScript list in December 2013.
 "All were based on an object-oriented design shamelessly borrowed from SmartString, down to the names."
 (1) The code will eventually be consolidated on Shane's page, but I'm putting the links here in the meanwhile.